smashtestio/smashtest/CONTRIBUTING.md

 ## Contributing to the Source Code

-Before submitting code, please discuss your proposed change on our Gitter or on the corresponding GitHub ticket, if one exists already.
+Before submitting code, please discuss your proposed change on our Gitter or on the corresponding GitHub issue, if one exists already.
 Another person may be already working on your feature/fix and you may receive valuable feedback.

-If your change is accepted, you may open up a ticket on GitHub, describe your change in detail, and assign it to yourself.
+If your change is accepted, you may open up an issue on GitHub, describe your change in detail, and assign it to yourself.

 When you're ready, please open up a pull request (PR) on GitHub.
 If you don't have push access yet, ask on Gitter and we'll grant it to you.